hklages/node-red-contrib-sonos-plus/README.md

 - In "Universal", "My Sonos" node: You can now select the command and provide the state inside the node.
 Please use it!
 It works in default and in compatibility mode.

-- In Universal node: !!!! household.create.group - provide a comma separated list with coordinator at first position
+- In Universal node: !!!! household.create.group - use a comma separated list with coordinator at first position to create a group

 - In Universal node: new commands household.separate.group, player.become.standalone, coordinator.delegate

+- In My Sonos node: new command library.export.album

 - Node "Get Status", "Manage Radio", "Control player", "Manage Queue" removed - please use node "Universal" and "My Sonos"